Implement Two-Way SMS with PHP

-Two-way SMS applications are more complex than one-way ones.
-In two-way SMS apps, a user can initiate a conversation by sending messages, and then the application responds according to the user’s commands.
+- Two-way SMS applications, where a user can initiate a conversation by sending messages and the application responds according to the user’s commands, are more complex than one-way ones.

 Two-Way SMS Life Cycle